SayaliK11/Execute-ARGProfile/README.md

 # ARGprofiler Execution

-## This repository documents how to run ARGprofiler locally using paired-end metagenomic reads.
+### This repository documents how to run ARGprofiler locally using paired-end metagenomic reads.

-This is execution workflow for ARGprofiler

 This workflow:
 - Organizes raw FASTQ files